If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 Invest in a beekeeping starter kit

-The important components that should be included in the beekeeping starter kit are: beehive boxes, smoker, entrance reducer, queen excluder, beehive frames, bee brush and a hive tool.
+The important components that should be included in the beekeeping starter kit are beehive boxes, a bee smoker, an entrance reducer, a queen excluder, beehive frames, bee brush, and a hive tool.
 Some include a beekeeping suit and accessories for the bee smoker.